fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 Runs the specified query as a live query on the specified hosts or group of hosts.
 Returns a new live query campaign.
 Individual hosts must be specified with the host's ID.
 Groups of hosts are specified by label ID.

+To retrieve the live query results, see the documentation for the [Retrieve live query results](#retrieve-live-query-results-sockjs) endpoint.

 `POST /api/v1/fleet/spec/queries/run`

 #### Parameters